ausmarton/quantum-resilient/docs/analysis/matrix-coverage-summary.md

 **Key Changes**:
 - ✅ Added sustained load (5-minute) experiments for RSA-2048 and ECDSA P-256
 - ✅ Added scaling experiments for RSA-2048 and ECDSA P-256
+- ✅ Added ECDHE P-256 for apples-to-apples KEM comparison with Kyber-512
 - ✅ Updated scaling configuration to include all algorithms

-**Result**: Complete coverage across all 5 algorithms for all experiment types.
+**Result**: Complete coverage across all 6 algorithms for all experiment types.

 ---